We're here to support you through your claim

 Insurer claims philosophy

-Our insurers’ claims philosophies can be viewed below.
-If you are a Signature Protection member, please see your Insurance Guide for your plan’s insurer.
+You can see our insurers’ claims philosophies below.
+If you’re a Signature Protection member, please see your welcome letter or annual statement for your plan's insurer.

 We will deliver on the promise we make to every customer, ensuring they understand and feel confident in how we will handle their claim.